Lucky-ogolo/Smoking-Health-Risk-Analysis/README.md

 - Organized visual elements using uniform themes, colors, and typography
 - Published and tested interactive filters for improved usability

-  ## 🔍Key insights
+## Key Metrics & Visuals
+- Total Patients 👥
+- Percentage distribution of smoking status
-- Damaged organ groups show higher smoking duration and daily cigarette intake compared to healthy groups.
+- Smoking duration and daily cigarette intake
+- Smoking status by gender
+- Cholesterol and hypertension risk indicators

+## 💡 Key Insights
-- Smoking prevalence varies by gender, with noticeable differences in smoking patterns
+- Smoking behavior varies significantly across patients, with clear differences in smoking duration and daily intake among smoking status categories 🚬.
-- Higher cholesterol levels and hypertension risks are more common among patients with damaged organs
+- Current and long-term smokers show stronger associations with elevated health risks such as cholesterol and hypertension 🩺.
+- Gender-based analysis reveals noticeable variation in smoking status distribution, suggesting demographic differences in smoking habits 🚻.
+- Organ-level analysis highlights a clear distinction between healthy and damaged conditions, reinforcing the relationship between prolonged smoking and organ health 🫁❤️.
-- Interactive filtering makes it easier to identify relationships between smoking behavior and health indicators.
+- Interactive filtering allows users to explore how smoking intensity and health risks change across different organs and conditions, providing a holistic view of smoking-related health impacts.
+These insights emphasize how smoking patterns are closely linked to broader health risk indicators and organ damage, rather than focusing on a single metric in isolation.

-  ## 📌 Conclusion & Learnings
+📌 Conclusion & Learnings
-This project helped strengthen my understanding of data visualization , interactive dashboard design, and health- related  data analysis
+This project demonstrates how smoking behavior correlates with multiple health risk factors, including organ damage, cholesterol levels, and blood pressure risk.
+It also highlights the importance of interactive dashboards in uncovering patterns that may not be immediately visible in static reports.
- Through this analysis,i improved my skills in:
+Through this project, I strengthened my skills in:
+- Data modeling and transformation
- - Designing clear and interactive dashboard
+- Designing interactive Power BI dashboards
- - Creating and using slicers and KPIs for better user experience
- - Interpreting patterns in health and behavioral data This project represents an important step in my learning journey as a data analyst.
----
+- Communicating health-related insights through visualization

    ## 🙏 Acknowledgments
 I would like to thank Isaac Emmanuel for creating the detailed tutorial that guided this project.
 His teaching style is clear, hands-on, and beginner-friendly.
 You can find his channel on YouTube to explore more tutorials.